blachniet/ansible-kubernetes/README.md

 Create a single node Kubernetes cluster with kubeadm and Ansible.
 Then, deploy Caddy to demonstrate that we can host a simple static website on the cluster.

+1. Install CentOS 7 on the target host.
-1. Confirm that you have SSH access to the host.
+1. Establish SSH access from the Ansible control node to your host.
 1. Use Ansible to provision the host.

     ```bash